Five Pivotal Moments That Make or Break Your Clinical Trial

 The right CRO provider can revive a study that appears to be at a dead end.
 An experienced eye is crucial, especially if it is not immediately evident where the study failed.
 Most biotech and pharmaceutical companies can relate to one example: the COVID-19 pandemic.
 During the initial lockdowns, upwards of 400 clinical trials were put on hold, but some studies were able to continue thanks to the work of agile CRO partners.

-When contracted for a rescue study in Italy during the pandemic, PPD decentralized a dermatology trial in days.
-PPD had proactively developed technology to collect endpoints in a manner that would protect participant safety.
-When the study sponsor contacted PPD to rescue the study, the CRO already had the applications, devices and training that study needed, and rolled out the decentralized clinical trial solutions practically on demand.
+When contracted for a rescue study in Italy during the pandemic, Thermo Fisher’s PPD clinical research business decentralized a dermatology trial in days.
+We had proactively developed technology to collect endpoints in a manner that would protect participant safety.
+When the study sponsor contacted us to rescue the study, the CRO already had the applications, devices and training that study needed and rolled out the decentralized clinical trial solutions practically on demand.
 As a result, the study was able to complete patient assessments without any delay.

 There will always be pivotal moments that put studies at risk.
 The question for biotech and pharmaceutical organizations is whether they have the right partner with them when the road gets bumpy.
 That choice could mean the difference between gliding down the Autobahn — or languishing on the Oregon Trail.

-For more than 35 years, PPD has been the partner that innovators lean on.
-Through your pivotal moments, PPD is here, guiding the transformation of clinical research and advancement of your life-changing therapies.
+For more than 35 years, the PPD clinical research business of Thermo Fisher Scientific has been the partner that innovators lean on.
+Through your pivotal moments, we are here, guiding the transformation of clinical research and advancement of your life-changing therapies.